rhewitt22/advanced-spatial-analysis/_posts/2014-10-23-spatial-statistics.md

 ### Strategies

 For this assignment we used the Spatial Statistics tools available in ArcGIS.
-We used the Average nearest neighbor tool to test for geographic clustering using an input of EMS point locations, and the area of Battalion 2's footprint.
+We used the Average nearest neighbor tool to test for geographic clustering using an input dataset of EMS point locations, and a polygon feature representing the area of Battalion 2's footprint.
 For the next exercise we used the General G statistic, which measures concentrations of high/low values over an entire study area.
 The third tutorial covered Ripley's K function pattern analysis to determine clustering.
 The key difference between the average nearest neighbor and Ripley's K is that the latter tests against all points in the dataset rather than just the nearest neighbor.
 Finally we used Moran's I to identify clustering using attributes and geographic location.

 ### Methods